hpssjellis/spark-core-web-variables/README.md

 Feb 16, 2015

 Just found out that the spark uses GET instead or POST to work with variables.
 Give me a few days and I should have this working on web pages.

+Note: When using the unsafe html files, only load them from your computer.
+Do not put them on the web since they will show your CoreID and Access_token values.
+You can change the access_token but I do not know how to change your CoreId